ibiza240/MTGAHelper-Windows-Client/README.md

 - Automatically synchronizes your log files data with the MTGAHelper servers
 - Draft helper when picking your cards during a draft
-- In-match tracker to see your draw probabilities, opponent cards played, etc.
+- In-match tracker to see your draw probabilities, sideboard, opponent cards played, etc.

 ##### Check the [Patch notes](https://github.com/ibiza240/MTGAHelper-Windows-Client/blob/master/PatchNotes.md) to know about the latest changes.